Ted Lieu

-Ted Win-Ping Lieu (Chinese: 劉雲平; /ljuː/ LEW; born March 29, 1969) is an American lawyer and politician.
+Ted Win-Ping Lieu (劉雲平 (Liú Yúnpíng); /ljuː/ LEW; born March 29, 1969) is an American lawyer and politician.
 He is a member of the Democratic Party and has represented California's 36th congressional district in the United States House of Representatives since 2023.
 He represented the 33rd congressional district from 2015 to 2023.
 The district includes South Bay and Westside regions of Los Angeles, as well as Beverly Hills, Santa Monica, the Palos Verdes Peninsula, and Beach Cities.

-Having emigrated from Taiwan at age 3, Lieu is a Taiwanese American who is one of few members of Congress who are naturalized U.S. citizens.
+Born in Taiwan, Lieu is one of the few members of Congress who are naturalized U.S. citizens.
 He graduated with two degrees from Stanford University and earned his Juris Doctor degree from Georgetown University.
 He represented the 28th district in the California State Senate from 2011 to 2014, after being elected to fill the seat of deceased Senator Jenny Oropeza.
 From 2005 to 2010 he was a California state assemblyman, representing the 53rd district, after being elected to fill the seat of deceased assemblyman Mike Gordon.

 Lieu served on active duty with the United States Air Force Judge Advocate General's Corps from 1995 to 1999.
 From 2000 to 2021 he served in the Air Force Reserve Command, and he attained the rank of colonel in 2015.
 House Democratic leader Nancy Pelosi appointed Lieu assistant whip of the 115th Congress in 2017.
 He has been vice chair of the House Democratic Caucus since 2023.

 Early life and education

 Lieu was born in 1969 in Taipei, Taiwan.
 His family immigrated to the United States when he was three years old, settling in Cleveland, Ohio.
+His paternal family was originally from Hebei, China.
+His father, Lieu Ten-ching (劉天擎; 1944–2026), was born in Chongqing, China, in 1944, moved to Taiwan in 1949 during the Great Retreat, and graduated from Soochow University and the Cleveland State University College of Law.

-After graduating from Saint Ignatius High School in 1987, Lieu studied computer science and political science at Stanford University, where he was a member of Sigma Alpha Mu fraternity and received a Bachelor of Science in computer science and a Bachelor of Arts in political science in 1991.
-He then attended Georgetown University Law Center, becoming editor-in-chief of the Georgetown Law Journal and graduating in 1994 with a Juris Doctor, magna cum laude.
+In 1987, Lieu graduated from Saint Ignatius High School.
+In 1991, he graduated from Stanford with a BSc in computer science and a BA in political science.
+As an undergraduate, he was a columnist for The Stanford Daily and studied under Condoleezza Rice.
+He then attended the Georgetown University Law Center, where he became the editor-in-chief of the Georgetown Law Journal, and earned his Juris Doctor, magna cum laude, in 1994.